-STEP 5: Refund Set Up

-- Sign up for ERefund (direct deposit).
-Students need a checking or savings account to set up e-refund - Explore other refund options.
+STEP 5: Sign up for ERefund (direct deposit).
+Students need a checking or savings account to set up e-refund or explore other refund options.

-Important Note: If students do not have a funding source of payment pending, like a financial aid disbursement or a scholarship, by the payment deadline payment arrangements must be made with the Accounts Receivable Services Office so your classes are reserved.
+NOTE: If students do not have financial aid pending by the payment deadline payment arrangements must be made with the Accounts Receivable Services Office so your classes are reserved.